iamfabo/dellemc/data_domain/replace_ssl_cert.md

 ## About
 Guide for replacing the Data Domain System Manager self-signed SSL certificate for HTTPS access without security warnings.
-DDOS has a built-in tool to generate a CSR, a Windows AD CS is used to sign this CSR.
+DDOS has a built-in tool to generate a CSR, a Windows AD CS is used to sign this CSR

 ## Requirements
 - Data Domain appliance or Data Domain Virtual Edition